HandarX/Perfect-Claude-Skills/README.md

 - Improves readability, simplifies logic, removes duplication
 - Optimizes performance where measurable; increases maintainability
 - Detects language, framework, dependencies, and conventions **before** editing
-- Functional equivalence guaranteed unless behavioral change is requested
+- Functional equivalence guaranteed unless a behavioral change is requested

 **Use when:** the code works but is messy.